 Established over 12 years ago by Paul Anderson as Glovebox, our gym has been a hub for boxing enthusiasts of all levels.

-In 2024, experienced coaches Alan Smith and Dave Letts took the reins and rebranded as Four Corners Boxing, continuing the tradition of providing top-quality training and producing exceptional amateur fighters in a welcoming, community-focused environment.
+In 2024, experienced coach Alan Smith and David Letts took the reins and rebranded as Four Corners Boxing, continuing the tradition of providing top-quality training and producing exceptional amateur fighters in a welcoming, community-focused environment.

 Known as the best place to learn how to box and become a fighter in the Northern Beaches, Sydney – right here in Warriewood – we are proud to help beginners, amateurs, and future champions reach their full potential.